 Creating Information That Matters

-We are committed to connecting with stakeholders early and often throughout the assessment process to better understand what concerns people about climate change and to ensure the IN CCIA includes relevant information for decision-makers.
-Throughout this process we also strive to increase dialogue about Indiana’s changing climate among the public and decision makers.
+The IN CCIA was committed to connecting with stakeholders early and often throughout the assessment process to better understand what concerned people about climate change and to ensure the IN CCIA included relevant information for decision-makers.
+Throughout that process, IN CCIA contributors worked to increase dialogue about Indiana’s changing climate among the public and decision-makers.

-In 2015-16, we gathered pre-assessment feedback using formal and informal listening sessions, group discussions, and individual meetings with people interested in and/or affected by our changing climate.
-While the IN CCIA reports were under development in 2017-18, we recruited over 40 stakeholder reviewers to provide feedback on our materials and suggest improvements.
-Now, we are working with a large network of organizations and individuals across the state to disseminate the IN CCIA findings and embark on new projects to help integrate these data into decision making.
+In 2015-16, pre-assessment feedback was gathered using formal and informal listening sessions, group discussions, and individual meetings with people interested in and/or affected by our changing climate.
+While the IN CCIA reports were under development in 2017-18, over 40 stakeholder reviewers were recruited to provide feedback on materials and suggest improvements.
+As reports were released beginning in 2018, assessment contributors worked with a large network of organizations and individuals across the state to disseminate the IN CCIA findings and embark on new projects to help integrate these data into decision-making.

-We have over 100 experts from dozens of Indiana-based institutions participating in one or more IN CCIA Working Groups.
-These groups, under the guidance of the PCCRC, have spent the last several years developing technical reports describing the specific ways changing conditions affect Hoosier families and communities.
+Over 100 experts from dozens of Indiana-based institutions participated in one or more IN CCIA Working Groups.
+These groups, under the guidance of IN CCIA leaders, developed technical reports (published in the journal Climatic Change) describing the specific ways changing conditions affect Hoosier families and communities.
 These technical reports were then translated into the non-technical summaries available on this website.

-In 2008, the PCCRC released the first state-level climate assessment titled Impacts of Climate Change for the State of Indiana.
+In 2008, Purdue University released the first state-level climate assessment titled Impacts of Climate Change for the State of Indiana.
 This report was developed at the request of Senator Richard G. Lugar as he prepared to vote on national climate change legislation.